nickovs/irqtop/README.md

 It is often useful to change the options and filtering of the display contents while `irqtop` is running.
 The following keys can be used to control the program after it has started:
-* `f` followed by a filter regex to update the filtering.
+* `f` followed by a filter regex updates the filtering.
 A blank entry removes any existing filter.
+* `s` followed by a sort key updates the sort order.
+As well as allowing `t`, `n`, `d` and their uppercase versions as supported by the `--sort` command line option, a sort key of `=` pins the order to the current display order.
 * `t` toggles the display of the total interrupt count.
-* `d` toggels the display of the device details.
+* `d` toggles the display of the device details.
 Use `D` to include the details if there is room but hide them otherwise.
-* `c` followed by a list of CPU numbers or ranges to change the set of CPUs for which the count is displayed.
+* `c` followed by a list of CPU numbers or ranges changes the set of CPUs for which the count is displayed.
 Use '+' to display all CPUs, '-' to display none of the CPUs and a blank entry to revert to the command line option settings.
-* `i` followed by a number (in seconds) to set the refresh interval.
+* `i` followed by a number (in seconds) sets the refresh interval.
-* `q` to quit the program.
+* `q` quits the program.

 ## License